 - If you volunteer on the mountain in a wildfire, take a spade – this helps to beat out fire or throw sand on smouldering grass tufts.

 - Always remember, your safety is first.
+If you are not properly trained, call for assistance.

-Contact information
+Emergency & Contact information

 Fire and Rescue Service Department